mykmal/cowas/README.md

 ## GWAS summary statistics

-For Alzheimer's disease, we used summary statistics data from the GWAS published by Bellenguez et al. (2022).
+For Alzheimer's disease, we used GWAS summary statistics data from the European Alzheimer & Dementia Biobank consortium (Bellenguez et al. 2022).
 The summary-level associations can be downloaded from <https://ftp.ebi.ac.uk/pub/databases/gwas/summary_statistics/GCST90027001-GCST90028000/GCST90027158/>.
 Place the unpacked file `GCST90027158_buildGRCh38.tsv` in `data_raw`.

+For Parkinson's disease, we used GWAS summary statistics data from the International Parkinson's Disease Genomics Consortium (Nalls et al. 2019).
+The summary-level associations can be downloaded from <https://ftp.ebi.ac.uk/pub/databases/gwas/summary_statistics/GCST009001-GCST010000/GCST009325/harmonised/>.
+Place the unpacked file `GCST009325.h.tsv` in `data_raw`.

-For schizophrenia, we used summary statistics data from the GWAS published by Trubetskoy et al. (2022).
-The summary-level associations can be downloaded from <https://doi.org/10.6084/m9.figshare.19426775>.
-Place the unpacked file `PGC3_SCZ_wave3.european.autosome.public.v3.vcf.tsv` in `data_raw`.
+For LDL cholesterol levels, we used GWAS summary statistics data from the Global Lipids Genetics Consortium (Graham et al. 2021).
+Note that this study provides multi-ancestry as well as ancestry-specific results, but we only considered the European results in order to match the genetic ancestry of the UK Biobank.
+The summary-level associations can be downloaded from <https://csg-sph-umich-edu.ezp1.lib.umn.edu/willer/public/glgc-lipids2021/results/ancestry_specific/>.
+Place the unpacked file `	LDL_INV_EUR_HRC_1KGP3_others_ALL.meta.singlevar.results` in `data_raw`.

 ## Data processing script